About

 Solo.
 Trevor Zalkind is the person you talk to, the person who builds the work, and the person who answers when something breaks.

-Ten years running marketing inside nonprofits and global HR/payroll companies, plus outdoor education, event AV, and community organizing in Denver.
+Ten years running marketing inside nonprofits, agencies, and global HR/payroll companies, a two years on the funding side at El Pomar Foundation, plus outdoor education, substitute teaching, and community organizing in Denver.

 A good turn is a Scout tradition: a small act of genuine usefulness done without expectation of return.
 The practice is named for how the work gets done, not as a brand line.